sourcegraph/sourcegraph-public-snapshot/dev/gqltest/README.md

 Adding new tests to this test suite is as easy as adding a Go test, here are some general rules to follow:

 - Add `// +build gqltest` on every new file as the very first line.
-- Use `gqltest-` prefix for entity name, and be as specific be as possible for eaiser debugging, e.g. `gqltest-org-user-1`.
+- Use `gqltest-` prefix for entity name, and be as specific as possible for easier debugging, e.g. `gqltest-org-user-1`.
-- Restore to the previous state regardless of failures, including:
+- Restore the previous state regardless of failures, including:
   - Delete new users created during the test.
   - Delete external service created during the test.
   - Although, sometimes you would not want to delete an entity so you could login and inspect the failure state.